GMCyberFoundry/Metaverse/Lab/HOWTO.md

 services.openssh.permitRootLogin = "yes";
 ```

-Configure the network config in configuration.nix
+Configure the network config in configuration.nix (remember to replace y with the chosen value)

 ```
   networking.useDHCP = false;